gregjolley/amplifier/index.md

 ### Amplifier Schematic description

-The schematic of the amplifier as constructed and characterised is shown in Fig \ref{sch}.
+The schematic of the amplifier as constructed and characterised is shown in <a href="#05_amp_schematic>Figure 5</a>.
 It consists of four stages, two differential, an output driver, and output stage.
 The differential gain stages operate in a transconductance mode, i.e. neither are required to generate a significant voltage signal, rather, they are viewed as producing a current signal in response to a small magnitude input voltage signal.
 The output driver stage consisting of transistors KSA1220A (Q19) and KSC2690A (Q21) is the voltage amplification stage (VAS) and the output stage is a unity gain buffer.
 C16 (47 pF) connected between the output and the 1st differential stage output is the compensation capacitance.
-The closed-loop gain is 27k/(470$\times$2) = 28.7 = 29 dB, hence, full-power corresponds to input voltages of 700 mV RMS.
+The closed-loop gain is 27k/(470$\times$2) = 28.7 = 29 dB, hence, full-power (50 W into 8 $\Omega$) corresponds to input voltages of 700 mV RMS.

 The first differential stage incorporates a current mirror which allows straight forward coupling to the 2nd stage input.
 In addition, the current mirror doubles the transconductance of the 1st stage and hence the low-frequency open-loop gain.
 Both differential stages are biased by constant current sources and the quiescent current of the 2nd differential stage biases the output driver stage which in-turn biases the output transistors.
 Therefore, the quiescent current of the 2nd differential stage determines the quiescent current of the output driver stage.
 Hereafter, the quiescent currents of the 1st differential, 2nd differential, output driver and output stages are labelled $I_{1}, I_{2}, I_{D}, $ and $I_{O}$ respectively.
 The two constant current sources of the 2nd stage are assumed to be near equal in magnitude.
 These constant current sources are adjusted by trimmer potentiometers (R21 and R28) such that $I_{D}$ is set to a desired value.
-$I_{O}$ is limited by a BD139 transistor placed across the bases of the output transistors.
-The BD139 should be in close thermal contact with the output transistors so that there are minimal variations to the relative $V_{BE}$ across temperature, therefore, the sensitivity of $I_{O}$ to temperature change is minimised.
-The sensitivity of $I_{O}$ to temperature has been measured, see the characterisation section.

 <center>
 <figure id="05_amp_schematic">